rwxrob/cmdbox/README.md

 * Several "cool" things have been dropped.
 This has resulted in a code base that seems deceptively simple, even trivial.
 That is by design, and came after many hours of refactoring different approaches over the years.
 Developers can now create "cool" additions by implementing their own `cmdbox-*` packages and leaving the core `cmdbox` package alone.
 Such an ecosystem is far more beneficial to the community as a whole.

 * Any shell or system that sets the `COMP_LINE` environment and allows the targeting of the same command being called to complete itself (ex:
   `complete -C foo foo`) is supported.
-This obviously includes only Bash at the moment, but could easily be added to other existing and future shells.
+This obviously includes only bash at the moment, but could easily be added to other existing and future shells.
 This established mechanism for communicating *completion context* is not only mature but simple and trivial to implement.
-  The upcoming `cmdbox-ash` CmdBox command module will provide a POSIX compliant shell with CmdBox compatible tab completion (as inspired by BusyBox).

 * Aliases for Commands can be used for alternative languages as well providing multi-lingual speakable command line interface